-- Get organized.
-Choose how you’ll decorate your cream tart cake and set your embellishments aside in separate bowls.
-Because pretty frosting is stabilized whipped cream, it doesn’t hold for that long at room temperature, so you want to be ready to decorate and then pop the cake in the fridge before serving.
+Decide how you’ll decorate your cream tart cake ahead of time.
+The frosting is simply stabilized whipped cream, so it doesn’t stay firm for long at room temperature.
+It’ll hold up long enough to eat, but you want to decorate quickly then pop it back in the fridge.

-- Choose a template.
-I used large star cookie cutters from a Christmas tree kit, but you can also hand draw a template.
-Or, if you’re like me and not artistically skilled in the slightest, look in google images for a stencil in the shape you want!
-Searching for “star stencil” will bring up a variety of images which you can print out and trace onto a piece of parchment.
-Cut it out, lie it on top of the sugar cookie dough, and cut around your shape with a knife.
+I used large star cookie cutters from the Wilton Christmas tree kit, but you can also hand draw a template.
+Or, if you’re like me and not artistically skilled in the slightest, look in Google images for a stencil in the shape you want!
+Searching for “star stencil” will bring up a variety of images that you can print out and trace onto a piece of parchment.
+Cut it out, set it on top of the sugar cookie dough, and cut around your shape with a knife.

-- Don’t move the cookies before baking.
-Part of why the cream tart looks cool is because it’s made of two identical layers.
-Usually rolling out sugar cookies on a floured surface or parchment paper and then transferring them to the baking sheet is fine.
-Not here, because doing so will distort the shape of the cookies.
-I roll the cookies out to ¼” inch between two pieces of parchment, remove the top sheet, and then carefully lie the other sheet (with the cutout cookie) on the baking sheet and bake it until the edges are golden.
+Usually, rolling out sugar cookies on a floured surface or parchment paper and then transferring them to the baking sheet is ok.
+Doing so with this recipe will distort their shape.
+I roll the cookies out to ¼-inch between two pieces of parchment, remove the top sheet, and then carefully place the other sheet (the one with the cut-out cookie) on the baking sheet.
+Then, I bake it until the edges are golden brown.

-- Make enough frosting.
 The frosting amount listed below makes enough for one 8” star cream tart or two 5” tarts.
 The cookie amount makes enough for four 7” tarts or eight 5” tarts.
-That’s because if you choose to just make one tart, you can easily freeze the leftover dough.
-If you want to make four 7” tarts, double the frosting, pipe all of that, then make a second double batch.
+If you choose to just make one tart, you can easily freeze the leftover dough.

 - 3¼ cups all-purpose flour